 The first part of the story relates to the discovery of the man and the arrival of the ambulance.

-Here are two views of the village of Ooij taken from the Kruisweg (translation "crucifix road").
+Here are two views of the village of Ooij and the surrounding Ooijpolder taken from the Kruisweg (translation “Crucifix Road”).
 The story does not tell us whether he was found on one of the fields near these houses, but it gives an idea of the countryside around the village of Ooij.
 These are the facts of his discovery and transport to the hospital in Nijmegen.

 The ambulance then came from the nearby city of Nijmegen, and brought him to the Canisius-Wilhelmina Hospital there where he was resuscitated.
 How long would this have taken?
-Below is a clickable road map of the most likely route taken by the ambulance (click on the image to go to Google maps.)
+Below is a clickable road map of the most likely route taken by the ambulance.

-The distance between the village of Ooij and the Canisius-Wilhelmina Hospital is about 12 km (a little more than 7 miles).
+The distance between the Ooijpolder and the Canisius-Wilhelmina Hospital is about 12 km (about 7 miles).
 The ambulance could not have travelled faster on these roads than 80-100 km/hr (50-60 mph).
 So you have time required to call the ambulance, time to get into the ambulance, time required to drive to the place where the man lay, time to walk-run from ambulance to the man, time to assess the situation.
 All in all, a total of about 15 minutes at least.
 This delay between discovery and ambulance resuscitation has several important implications.

 Implications of time between falling and arrival of ambulance

 The delay between falling, his discovery in the field, and the arrival of the ambulance has far-reaching implications.
-We know from extensive medical experience, that for people with a normal body temperature, brain damage occurs after 4 minutes of cardiac arrest, and death after 12 minutes (see Meyer 2000).
+We know from extensive medical experience, that for people with a normal body temperature, brain damage occurs after 4-5 minutes of cardiac arrest, and death after 12 minutes (Safar 1988).
 We know the body temperature of this man at the time of discovery and admission was lower than normal.
 After all, the ambulance personnel found him lying on the grass in a cold open field, ice-cold to the touch.
 It is well known that people with low body temperature can survive without any circulation for longer periods than those with normal body temperature.
 This is the well-known fact that cold meat decays more slowly than warm meat.
-Total circulatory arrest for 45 minutes is possible at temperatures of 12-14 degrees Celsius (Dobelle 1997, Casthely 1985, Ergin 1982).
+The chance of brain damage increases after total circulatory arrest lasting longer than 45 minutes at temperatures of 12-14 degrees Celsius (Dobelle 1997, Casthely 1985, Ergin 1982).
 Increasing body temperature, decreases the time for safe cardiac arrest, so at 16 degrees Celsius safe cardiac arrest time is only 37 minutes (Ti 2003), and it is even less as the temperature rises.
 So we know from medical fact and experience that he must have had some heart rhythm, otherwise he would have simply have died, or developed severe brain damage while waiting for the ambulance.

-This man would have been walking on this field appropriately clothed for the weather, and with a normal body temperature.
-So when he collapsed, his body temperature would have been normal.
-Clothing slows body cooling, which is why people wear warm clothing when the weather is cold.
-So if this man had no heart rhythm pumping blood around his body when he collapsed, he would have developed extensive brain damage and died before his body had a chance to cool.
-In other words, this man most likely collapsed due to a period of abnormal heart rhythm, but still a heart rhythm that pumped blood around his body.
-And his clothed body slowly cooled down as he lay there for an undetermined time before discovery.
+This man would have been walking on this field appropriately clothed for the weather, and with a normal body temperature, so his clothed body temperature would have been normal when he collaplsed.
+If this man had no heart rhythm pumping blood around his body when he collapsed, and this situation continued until he was found, he would have developed extensive brain damage and died before his body had a chance to cool.
+In other words, this man most likely collapsed due to a short period of abnormal heart rhythm, subsequently a heart rhythm pumping blood around his body returned, enabling his living body to slowly cool down as he lay there for an undetermined time before discovery.

 Resuscitation by the ambulance personnel in the field

-The facts relating to the initial resucitation by the ambulance personnel are known.
+The facts relating to the initial resuscitation by the ambulance personnel are known.

-This brings us to the resuscitatiion in the hospital in Nijnmegen where TG was the head nurse for cardiac resuscitation.
+This brings us to the resuscitation in the hospital in Nijmegen where TG was the head nurse for cardiac resuscitation.

 As was intimated by TG, the most likely cause of consciousness was the efficient resuscitation with the Thumper.
-And indeed, efficient cardiac resuscitation can restore and sustain consciousness (see Consciousness during Cardiac Resuscitation).
+And indeed, efficient cardiac resuscitation can restore and sustain consciousness (see: Gray 2018, Bihari 2008, LeWinter 1989, West 2022).

 Beekhuizen underwent an OBE during his resuscitation with the following properties and experiences.

-Only about 25% of people experience an OBE during an NDE (see Page on OBE's).
-Furthermore about 7% of persons experience pain during OBE's (see Tiberi-1993 "Extrasomatic Emotions").
+Only about 25% of people experience an OBE during an NDE (see The Near Death Experience).
+Furthermore about 7% of persons experience pain during OBE’s (Tiberi-1993).
 The cause of this is simply that the OBE is an illusion of disembodiment, so that any pain felt is a consequence of the inducing cause of the OBE.

 After the successful resuscitation, followed by a week in the intensive care unit, this man recalled the observations made during his resuscitation.
 He recognized TG immediately from his appearance and/or his unique voice when TG walked inside his room.
 TG was the man who had removed his dentures!
 TG was the man who knew where to find his dentures!
 We read all these things in the transcript.